lwu1822/crimebustersrevival/affineLearn.md

           <form action="/">
             <h2>How to Encrypt Affine</h2>
             <p style="color: black">
-            Encryption uses a classic alphabet, and two integers, called coefficients or keys A and B, these are the parameters of the affine function Ax+B (which is a straight line/linear equation).
+            Encryption uses a classic alphabet, and two integers, called coefficients or keys A and B, these are the parameters of the affine function Ax+B (which is a straight line/linear equation).</p>

-Example: Encrypt DCODE with the keys A=5, B=3 and the English/latin alphabet ABCDEFGHIJKLMNOPQRSTUVWXYZ.
+<p style="color: black">Example: Encrypt DCODE with the keys A=5, B=3 and the English/latin alphabet ABCDEFGHIJKLMNOPQRSTUVWXYZ.</p>

-For each letter of the alphabet is associated to the value of its position in the alphabet (starting at 0).
+<p style="color: black">For each letter of the alphabet is associated to the value of its position in the alphabet (starting at 0).</p>

-Example: By default, A=0, B=1, …, Z=25, it is possible (but not recommended) to use A=1, …, Y=25, Z=0 using the alphabet ZABCDEFGHIJKLMNOPQRSTUVWXY.
+<p style="color: black">Example: By default, A=0, B=1, …, Z=25, it is possible (but not recommended) to use A=1, …, Y=25, Z=0 using the alphabet ZABCDEFGHIJKLMNOPQRSTUVWXY.</p>

-For each letter of value x of the plain text, is associated a value y, result of the affine function y = A * x + B mod 26 (with 26 the alphabet size).
+<p style="color: black">For each letter of value x of the plain text, is associated a value y, result of the affine function y = A * x + B mod 26 (with 26 the alphabet size).
 Each computed value y corresponds to a letter with the same position in the alphabet, it is the ciphered letter.
 The Affine ciphertext is the replacement of all the letters by the new ones.
             </p>
           </form>
         </div>